We are fighting to leave concrete marks through our work

 We think, speak and collaborate in more than 25 languages.
 We see the diversity of our employees as a strength - both in terms of career, life experience, nationality, religion, and sexuality.
 This makes us a diverse, international and modern law firm.

-We take responsibility by fighting for those whose voices are not heard.
+We fight for those whose voices are not heard

 We do this, for instance, in cases regarding digital violations.
 We supported the establishment of the association Digitalt Ansvar (“Digital Responsibility”) (DIGA), which we largely assist with pro bono work.
 The massive total effort by several parties against digital violations has created an increased awareness of the problem in society.
 We see a tendency towards a change in digital behaviour, increased maximum penalties for digital sexual violations, and an increased focus from the police on digital violations.